 These accounts allow for trading of Forex in what is referred to as lots in their ‘mini’ form; otherwise, denominations of $10,000 per lot.

 Understanding charts is very important and can be an extremely useful tool in trading Forex.
 Prior to learning how to read them and how you can use them to make money trading, you should understand what exactly goes on in a forex market chart.

 With this basic understanding, you should have the capability to make very brief and preliminary inferences, such as “This trading pair has been declining in price for over 2 months now”, or “This trading pair dipped down today after increasing for over 3 weeks, maybe now is a good time to trade upward.”

 Below, we will outline the most common forex charts and how to read them.

 The most common chart in Forex trading is the performance of a currency pair over a said period of time.
 In this case, we can determine the following parameters are used to demonstrate a chart for how the price of a currency pair performs over time.
 The parameters used in this case are:

 Let’s look at the above chart of USD/JPY courtesy of DailyFX.
 At the title of each graph, you will have an overview indication of what it is you’re looking at.
-In this case, this is the chart for the price of “USD/JPY“, in other words, the amount of USD that can be exchanged for JPY over the period of a year.
+In this case, this is the chart for the price of “USD/JPY“.
 On the X-Axis you can see the time indications, which are marked by Months (Time).

 Then as we previously mentioned, on the Y-Axis, we have the price points at which the USD/JPY pair has attained.